 PhD Researcher, Designer, Therapy Games Creator

-I am a PhD candidate in the Computational Media Department at University of California Santa Cruz studying under Sri Kurniawan in the ASSIST Lab and Katherine Isbister in the SET Lab.
-My research is centered around using games and play to improve the quality of life of people with disabilities.
-I am the creator of SpokeIt, a speech therapy game for children born with orofacial cleft.
-I am interested in creating serious games for health that make novel use of everyday low-cost technology that integrate into existing healthcare contexts.
-My research interests include serious games for health, Human-Computer-Interaction, assistive technology, participatory methods, and user testing.
+I am a Ph.D. candidate in the Computational Media Department at University of California Santa Cruz studying under Sri Kurniawan in the ASSIST Lab and Katherine Isbister in the Social Emotional Technology Lab.
+I employ research through design to develop therapy games and playful applications to improve the quality of life of people with disabilities.
+I am the founder of SpokeIt, a speech therapy game for children born with a cleft, Cirkus—a physical rehabilitation probe for children with Sensory-Based Motor Disorder, and the lead researcher on Spellcasters—a virtual reality game for stroke rehabilitation.
+I am interested in designing, developing, and researching applications that make novel use of everyday technology that integrates into existing healthcare contexts.
+My research interests include serious games for health, human-computer interaction, assistive technology, participatory methods, and user testing.

 Jared Duval.
 2020.
 Approaches for Creating Therapy Games.
 SIGACCESS Access.
 Comput., 126, Article 2 (March 2020), 1 pages.
 DOI:https://doi.org/10.1145/3386280.3386282